laraspace/laraspace/readme.md

 5. `php artisan migrate --seed` run this command to migrate & seed the database. ( Make sure that you're inside the app's root directory )
 6. Install NPM globally if you haven't installed that already , for more information please refer this [Link](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 7. After installing NPM globally , run `npm install` inside your webroot , it will download all the required dependencies.`
-8. Laraspace makes use of `Laravel Elixir` for compiling sass files and js files (browserify).
-You can use Laraspace without installing npm dependencies but it is recommended for developers to use the suggested workflow for the best performance.
+8. Laraspace makes use of `Laravel Mix` for compiling sass files and js files (webpack).
 10. You are ready to launch!

 ## Features